AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 ------
 ### Managing the Change Process
 A production environment should be completely locked down.
-It should not be possible for anybody to make a change to it without going through your organization’s change management process.
+It should not be possible for anybody to make a change to it without going through your organization's change management process.

 A change to your environment is just like a change to your software.
-It has to go through your build, deploy, test, and release process in exactly the same way as a change to the application’s code.
+It has to go through your build, deploy, test, and release process in exactly the same way as a change to the application's code.

 Testing environments should be treated the same as production environments but the approval process will usually be simpler.